creek-service/basic-kafka-streams-demo/docs/_demo/01-intro.md

 In a normal system, the upstream gateway service would likely _own_ its `twitter.tweet.text` output topic.
 To keep this tutorial self-contained, the tutorial's service will _own_ its `twitter.tweet.text` input topic.

-**ProTip:** The concept of topic _ownership_ defines which service / aggregate, and hence team, within an organisation is responsible for the topic, its configuration, and the data it contains.
+**ProTip:** The concept of topic _ownership_ defines which service / aggregate, and hence team within an organisation, is responsible for the topic, its configuration, and the data it contains.
 {: .notice--info}